mvolkmann/blog/src/swift.md

 ## Initializers

-Structs and classes can define `init` methods.
+Structs and classes can define `init` methods that are called when instances are created.
 These must initialize ALL of non-optional properties that do not have a specified default value.
 These are referred to as "designated initializers".